Blockception/BC-Minecraft-Bedrock-Vanilla-Data/src/Base/Base.md

 # Base

-this folder contains base data for the scraper to server as the foundation.
+this folder contains base data for the scraper to serve as the foundation. or things that cannot be learned from BPs or RPs